-Antiperspirants, on the other hand, stop sweat using aluminum salts.
+Antiperspirants control sweat using aluminum salts.
 Aluminum salts create a thin layer of gel that sits on top of your sweat glands.
 This temporarily blocks your sweat glands and significantly reduces the amount of sweat that seeps through.
 Antiperspirants work best when they’re applied before you start sweating.

 Deodorants are often alcohol-based to help them kill odor-causing bacteria.
 Due to the alcohol in some formulas, you may notice that you may sweat more after applying.
 Other active ingredients in deodorant may include sodium stearate, sodium chloride, stearyl alcohol, triclosan, cetyl alcohol, dimethicone, hydrolyzed corn starch, propylene glycol, fragrance, and Cyclomethicone.

 Antiperspirants are often combined with deodorants to help block both moisture and odor.
 Common ingredients of antiperspirants include aluminum chloride, aluminum chlorohydrate, and aluminum-zirconium compounds.

 Deodorants and antiperspirants contain many ingredients that help you feel fresh and smell good.
 The primary function of deodorant is to control odor, not sweat.
 Antiperspirant is specifically designed to block sweat.
 Antiperspirants are also good deodorants because the active ingredients are antibacterial and help to reduce sweat, which is broken down by bacteria to form odor.
 All Ban® products include special ingredients to target the source of odor.
 When deodorants and antiperspirants work together, they can banish body odor and excess moisture all in one easy application.